Bobbyberu/playground-app/spring/README.md

 playground.img.playground=[path to save playground image] playground.img.user=[path to save user avatar]
 ```
+Try to use the actual database.
+The databse is running on a Rasp.
+But if it doesn't work tou can use a local database
 If you use a local database, import `playground.sql` (/playground-app/tree/develop/spring/src/main/resources)

 # Run Project